Delaware and Hudson K-62 Class

-The Delaware & Hudson K-62 Class was a class of fifteen 4-8-4 steam locomotives built by the American Locomotive Company's Schenectady Works in 1943.
+The Delaware and Hudson K-62 Class was a class of fifteen 4-8-4 steam locomotives built by the American Locomotive Company's Schenectady Works in 1943.
 They were intended as dual-service locomotives, hauling both freight and passenger trains until dieselization in 1953.

 Design

 The K-62s had a semi-streamlined sort of look to them.
 This was due to the fact that they used elephant-ear smoke deflectors and the use of side skirts along the running board.
 The dome and sandboxes were both housed in the same casting, while the headlight was recessed within the smokebox door.
 This was a feature that could be commonly found on other D&H locomotives such as their P Class and P-1 Class Pacifics and J-95 Class Challengers.
 Although laid out according to orthodox American design, these engines had a British look in their clean boilers, thick and wide face shield below the smokebox, and plain smokebox face with headlight centered.